UPCOMING EVENTS and LATEST NEWS (as of 04/23/17)

-A new Cement City Home and Walking Tour was added on 04/08/17 because the Sunday, April 23rd tour is SOLD OUT.
-The newly added tour date is Saturday, April 22nd at 1:00 p.m.
+Our next Cement City Home and Walking Tour is scheduled for Sunday, October 15th at 1:00 p.m.
 Space is limited.
 Click on the Cement City tab above to learn more.
 RSVP to hold your spot.
+If Oct 15th sells out, we may also schedule Saturday, October 15th.

 $5 T-Shirt closeout sale - limited size quantities and colors - Sweatshirts are SOLD OUT - Click on our site's Merchandise tab to see style and colors.
 Shipping and Handling is extra.
 T-shirts also available at the Donora Public Library during the week and on Saturdays.